Xalgorithms/general-documentation/docs/arch-2.0.md

    xadf.compute.applications).
 The message body contains the rule and document ids from Cassandra.

-3. Functions would be triggered from the Task stream generated in (2), each would process a single Rule application across the associated document.
-This would generate a stream of rules and items from the document that would produce a new stream of Tasks.
-Each of these is added as a message to a Kafka topic (name: xadf.compute.items).
-The message body contains the **full item content in JSON** and rule id.

-4. As in (3), Functions would be triggered to handle each rule and item combination.
-This effectively applies the Rule to an atomic item in the document.
+3. Functions would be triggered to handle each rule and item combination queued in (3).
+This effectively applies the Rule to all items in the document as a single transaction.
 Out of this application, a stream of result Tasks would be created.
-These are queued in a Kafka topic (name: xadf.result.items).
-The message body contains the **computed item data in JSON** and the rule id.
+These are queued in a Kafka topic (name: xadf.results.items).
+The message body contains the **computed item table in JSON** (the result of applying the rule to the table of items in the document) and the rule id.

-5. A Function would be triggered from the item result stream to reassemble the document based on the results from (4).
-This generates a new version of the document that **must be** stored as a new document in Cassandra.
+4. A Function would be triggered from the item result stream to reassemble the document based on the results from (3).
+This generates a *revision* of the document that **must be** stored as a new revision row in Cassandra.
 Spark map/reduce would be used to perform this reassembly, storing the resulting revision in Cassandra.
 Ultimately, a results Task would be queued.
 This results task is queue to a Kafka topic (name: xadf.results.documents).
-The message body should contain the list of applied rule ids and the new document id.
+The message body should contain the list of applied rule ids and the new revision id and the original document id.
+Clients can use the query service to request a version of the document with this revision applied.

-6. The Events Service would signal the listening Lichen application based on the results Task using the Web Socket connection.
+5. The Events Service would signal the listening Lichen application based on the results Task using the Web Socket connection.